siddhi-244/List-of-open-source-events/README.md

 # List-of-open-source-events
 This repository contains list of open source events.

+_If you know any Open source program which is not included here feel free to open an issue._

 |Open Source Events |Link to website|Timeline|
 |--------------------|--------------|----------|